Welcome to NAMI Schenectady

 About Mental Illness

-We now know that mental illness is nobody's fault—it is a serious medical illness that affects thousands of individuals and their families.
+We now know that mental illnesses are nobody's fault--they are serious medical illnesses that affect many thousands of individuals and their families.

 Today, a diagnosis of mental illness need not be hopeless.
 Due to the recent progress in research and treatment, and community based services, many people with these illnesses can get better and lead productive lives.

 Treatment is now more effective than ever for schizophrenia, major depression and bipolar disorder (manic-depression) and anxiety disorders.
-In terms of percentage of patients improved, the treatment effectiveness rates for schizophrenia and manic depression are higher than for cardiovascular disorders such as angioplasty and catherectomy.
+In terms of percentage of patients improved, the treatment effectiveness rates for schizophrenia and manic depression are higher than for cardiovascular disorders.